c0nnex/7dtdmanager/README.md

 # 7dtdmanager
 Headless 7 Days to Die Manager.
 Supports Windows and Linux (Mono)

+You will need to have Alloc's Fixes running on the server ( https://7dtd.illy.bz/ ) See the wiki ( https://github.com/c0nnex/7dtdmanager/wiki ) for further information.

 To see it in action you can head to my "7 Days to Die" Server at
 ```
 81.169.234.52:25000